-The 2GWh expansion project in Clarksville, Tennessee which is also dedicated to our new 53.5Ah cell technology is expected to be in trial production in Q4 2023, with customer shipments anticipated to begin in Q1 2024.
+The 2GWh expansion project in Clarksville, Tennessee which is also dedicated to our new 53.5Ah cell technology is expected to be in trial production by the end of Q1 2024, with customer shipments anticipated to begin in Q2 2024.
 The completion of these projects is expected to increase our existing production capacity by 4 GWh once operational.
-We expect the total capital expenditures related to these capacity expansions in Huzhou, China and Clarksville, Tennessee to be in the range of \$460.0 million to \$490.0 million, which we plan to finance primarily through the proceeds from the Business Combination and bank borrowings, which we believe will be sufficient to cover all of the disclosed and estimated costs.
+We expect the total capital expenditures related to these capacity expansions in Huzhou, China and Clarksville, Tennessee to be in the range of \$460.0 million to \$490.0 million, which we finance primarily through the proceeds from the Business Combination, bank borrowings and other third-party debt funding, which we believe will be sufficient to cover all of the disclosed and estimated costs.